People's Hospital, Pragathi Nagar

 People's Hospital, Pragathi Nagar is a specialty hospital run under the management of People's Progress Trust and situated at Pragathi Nagar Panjayath.
 It started its operation in its current location in 2007.
-The hospital will be shifted to its new multi-complex building, which is under construction, in another couple of years.
+The hospital shifted to its new multi-complex building in the year 2010 and started its operations as a Multy speciality Hospital.
 This hospital is known for its low cost healthcare services and access to lower and middle income group within the adjacent localities.
-The hospital has other facilities attached to it such as: pharmacy store, clinical laboratory etc.
+The hospital has other facilities attached to it such as: pharmacy X-ray, clinical laboratory etc.

-Prgathi Vidya Nikethan is a CBSE public school under the same management which is located about 0.5 km from the hospital campus.
+Prgathi Central School is a CBSE public school under the same management which is located about 0.5 km from the hospital campus.